DhruvParikh1/github-to-markdown/README.md

 ### Copy button disabled?

 This means no markdown was found.
-Make sure you're on a valid GitHub discussion page with at least one comment.
+Make sure you're on a valid GitHub page with content.

 ## Privacy